 We provide opportunities for alumni engagement, insight into industry and information about where your science degree can take you.
-In semester two, we help support the faculty by putting on Industry Week, where each night students are invited to come along and hear from numerous science-based companies, followed by the opportunity to network with the speakers.
-We also publish a Careers Guide annually, which can be downloaded for free from our Academic page, that provides insight into past and current student experience and advice, as well as tips for making the most of your science degree.
+In semester two, we help support the faculty by hosting an Industry Week, where each night students are invited to come along and hear from numerous science-based companies, followed by the opportunity to network with the speakers and other representatives there.
+We also publish a Careers Guide annually, which can be downloaded for free from our Academic page.
+This guide provides insight into past and current student experience and advice, as well as tips for making the most of your science degree.

-Along with our academic events, MSS will host many social events throughout 2019, for our members to meet other students in their fields.
-These events include pub crawls, bubble soccer, trivia nights, a prestigious ball, and many more we have yet to organize.
+Along with our academic events, MSS will host many social events throughout 2021, for our members to meet other students in their fields.
+These events include pub crawls, bubble soccer, trivia nights, a prestigious ball, cocktail nights, and many more we have yet to organize.
 They can be found in more detail on our Events page.
 Regardless of your year studying, these events encourage everyone to enjoy themselves in a respectful but fun and memorable manner.
-We strive to make the social year one you will never forget, so give us a visit to get your social calendar and get to know us, because we would love to get to know you!
+Following our COVID-19 year, we are striving to make 2021 a social year you will never forget!
+So give us a visit to get your social calendar and come meet the team, because we would love to meet you!

 Our lovely team are here to help you and provide support for all science students at Monash.
-With committee members coming from all areas of science, we are happy to help by sharing our advice, or by directing you to somewhere with more information.
+With committee members coming from all areas of science and other faculties, we are happy to help you through our university experience, or by directing you to somewhere with more information.
 Visit our About page to find out more about our team.
 Finally, our office door is always open and we encourage students to drop by and chat with us.
-If your not convinced enough to join our amazing community, come visit us at our O-Week tent and we will happily tell you more!
+If you're not convinced enough to join our amazing community, come visit us at our O-Week tent and we will happily tell you more!